 Watch our latest SoVa COVID-19 Webinar:

 Find vital information on the status of COVID-19 regulations and support.
 Many local programs are governed and have allocations flow through the states subject to federal guidelines.
 This is an ideal starting point for assistance, further enhanced by non-governmental state resources as well as federal and local information.

 Commonwealth of Virginia - Coronavirus (COVID-19) measures to ensure the health and safety of Virginians.

-* NEW Second Amended Number Seventy-Two (2021) And Order Of Public Health Emergency Nine Commonsense Surge Restrictions Extension Of Certain Temporary Restrictions Due To Novel Coronavirus (Covid-19) - increases the number of spectators permitted at outdoor youth sporting events to 250.
+Seventh Amended Number Seventy-Two (2021) And Order Of Public Health Emergency Nine Commonsense Surge Restrictions Extension Of Certain Temporary Restrictions Due To Novel Coronavirus (Covid-19)

 Amended EO 72 Order of Public Health Emergency Nine Commonsense Surge Restrictions - Order shall be effective immediately and shall remain in full force and effect until 11:59 p.m., February 28, 2021.
 Guidelines for All Business Sectors